Lab 4 Exploring QGIS and OpenStreetMap

 MultiLineString is a multipart line feature that is represented as a single tuple in the attribute table with multiple line parts.
 The line parts need not be connected or continuous, so this feature type allows for multiple line segments to be represented as a single tuple in the attribute table.

-Step 8: Use the Select by Location tool to select the osm_points_exploded by the campus polygon you just exported.
+Step 5: Use the Select by Location tool to select your point layer by the campus polygon you just added from the UBC PostgreSQL server.
 Toggle on Intersect for the selection.
-Export the selected points to a new geopackage in your project called osm_points_exploded_campus.
+Export the selected points to the same “UBC.gpkg” geopackage in your project and name the layer osm_points_campus.
 Ensure that Save only selected features is toggled on when you do the export.

 Once you are satisfied with the export, return to the attribute table and click the Deselect all features from the layer button at the top.
 This is an important step, because if you leave the selection, then all future geoprocessing may only occur on the features that you have selected!

-Step 9: Open the attribute table for the osm_points_exploded_campus layer and click the Select features using an expression icon.
+Step 6: Open the attribute table for the osm_points_campus layer and click the Select features using an expression icon.

 This displays the Select by Expression dialogue and you can enter in a query to subset the data.
 The expression goes into the blank left side of the dialogue, the center of the dialogue gives you options for constructing your query, and the right-side displays help information based on what is selected from the center.
 From the center, expand the Fields and Values item.
 There are a ton of tags!
 Let us search for a tag instead.
 Using the search bar above, type natural, then under Fields and Values double-click natural.
 This will add the field name to your statement on the left.
 On the right, click the All Unique button to see what values are available for this tag.
 We will select all trees, so double-click tree.
 Add an equal sign to your statement so that it reads \("natural" = 'tree'\), as shown below.
 Notice how the key is in “double quotes” and the value is in ‘single quotes’.
 Click Select Features to execute the statement then close the dialogue and inspect the result.

-Step 10: With the selection active from the last step, right-click the osm_points_exploded_campus layer in the Layers pane and select Export and then Save Selected Features As… and name the output osm_campus_trees.
+Step 7: With the selection active from the last step, right-click the “osm_points_campus” layer in the Layers pane and select Export and then Save Selected Features As… and name the output osm_campus_trees.
 Ensure that Save only selected features is toggled on then click OK.
 Inspect the output in the map.
 Remember to deselect the attribute table!

 Notice that a lot of street trees are missing on campus?
 You can rectify this if you want, just sign up for an account at OpenStreetMap.org and start digitizing!
 You can also use any of a number of free apps on iOS and Android to start mapping from your phone or to record GPS tracks.

-Step 11: Open the attribute table and use the Identify tool to find a key in the osm_polygons_exploded that you can use to identify buildings.
+Step 8: Open the attribute table and use the Identify tool to find a key in the polygons layer that you can use to identify buildings.
 Once you have identified the key, select all the buildings with an expression.
 Hint: statements involving \(NULL\) values for keys need to use the \(IS\) and \(NOT\) operators, rather than \(=\) (equal to) and \(!=\) (not equal to).

-Step 12: We are now going to modify the selection from the last step to only include buildings that are located on campus.
-Open the Select by Location tool and change Select features from to the osm_polygons_exploded layer.
-Toggle on are within for the geometric predicate and then By comparing to the features from should be set to the osm_ubc_campus_boundary polygon.
+Step 9: We are now going to modify the selection from the last step to only include buildings that are located on campus.
+Open the Select by Location tool and change Select features from to the polygon layer.
+Toggle on are within for the geometric predicate and then By comparing to the features from should be set to the “ubcv_legal_boundary” layer that you added to your project from the ubcv database on the UBC PostgreSQL server.
 Change Modify current selection by to selecting within current selection.
 This last part is important as we are basically taking what we select in the last step and selecting from that selection the buildings that are geographically within the UBC boundary.
-Click Run and then inspect the output to make sure only buildings within the UBC boundary are selected.
-When you are satisfied, export the selection to a new geopackage in your project called osm_campus_buildings.
+Click “Run” and then inspect the output to make sure only buildings within the UBC boundary are selected.
+When you are satisfied, export the selection to a your “UBC.gpkg” geopackage in your project and name the layer osm_campus_buildings.
 Again, make sure you toggle on Save only selected features and then deselect the layer when you are done.

 Task 3: Simple spatial analysis with QGIS

-Step 1: From the top menu, select Vector, then Geometry Tools, then Voronoi Polygons… For the Input layer, select osm_points_exploded_campus and change the Buffer region to 100.
+Step 1: From the top menu, select Vector, then Geometry Tools, then Voronoi Polygons… For the Input layer, select your points layer and change the Buffer region to 100.

-Click the ellipse button next to the blank field for Voronoi polygons and select Save to GeoPackage… Name the output osm_campus_voronoi and then click Run.
+Click the ellipse button next to the blank field for Voronoi polygons and select Save to GeoPackage… and select the “osm_points_campus” layer from your “UBC.gpkg” geopackage.
+Name the output osm_campus_voronoi and then click Run.
 Inspect the output in the map.
 You should now have a Voronoi diagram that is a little larger than campus.

 Step 2: From the main menu, click Processing and then Toolbox to open the Processing toolbox pane (if it is not already open).
 Search for the Clip tool and then clip the Voronoi polygons by the UBC campus boundary and name the output osm_campus_voronoi_clip then click Run.
 Inspect the output in the map.
 You should now see Voronoi polygons within the campus boundary as shown below.